Azure/azure-powershell/src/CodeSigning/CodeSigning/help/Get-AzCodeSigningRootCert.md

 3A7B1F8C2E9D5A0B4F6E2C1D9F4B8A3E         CN=Microsoft Identity Verification Root Certificate Authority 2020, O=Microsoft
 ```

-This command retrieves a root certificate that is currently in use for signing.
+This command retrieves a root certificate that is currently in use for signing by the metadata configuration.

 ## PARAMETERS